prakriti42/ML-Algorithms-/README.md

 ### 1. Logistic Regression

-##### A proecedural implementation of logistic regression classifier to classify the strength of password as either weak, medium or strong.
+##### A procedural implementation of logistic regression classifier to classify the strength of password as either weak, medium or strong.
 [View Content](https://github.com/prakriti42/ML-Algorithms-/tree/main/Logistic%20Regression)

 <hr>